Status Updating via Integrated Sensing and Communication: Freshness Optimisation: Introduction

 \section{Introduction}

-Integrated sensing and communication (ISAC) has recently emerged as a foundational paradigm for next-generation wireless systems, where sensing and communication functionalities are jointly designed to share spectral, hardware, and energy resources.
-Unlike conventional architectures that treat environmental sensing and data transmission in separate operational planes, ISAC systems co-design these two functions to achieve more efficient use of resources.
-This integration is particularly critical for applications built upon remote navigation---a concept in which an agent makes motion decisions based on externally acquired situational information, rather than solely on its onboard perception.
-Examples include unmanned ground vehicles requiring external support for situational awareness and collision avoidance.
-In such systems, accurate navigation hinges on the timely delivery of relevant situational information, which must be both sensed and communicated under stringent reliability and bandwidth constraints.

-In remote navigation systems, performance is fundamentally constrained not only by communication latency, but also by the freshness of the information available at the decision-making entity.
-Even when latency is small, outdated state information can lead to unsafe or inefficient actions, especially in dynamic environments.
-This observation motivates the use of semantic metrics that explicitly capture the information freshness within the sensing--communication--action loop.
-A simple yet powerful metric in this context is the age of information (AoI), which is defined as the elapsed time since the generation of the most recent successfully received update.
-The AoI has proven effective in characterising information freshness in status updating systems and provides an abstraction for time-sensitive tasks.
+Integrated sensing and communication (ISAC) has recently emerged as a foundational paradigm for next-generation wireless systems~\cite{Liu2022JSAC, liu2020joint, luong2020resource}.
+This integration is particularly promising for tasks built upon remote navigation, where an agent makes motion decisions based on externally acquired navigational information, rather than solely on its onboard perception.
+Examples include unmanned vehicles requiring external support for situational awareness and collision avoidance.
+In such systems, accurate navigation hinges on the timely delivery of relevant state information, which must be both sensed and communicated under stringent reliability and resource constraints.
+Consequently, performance in these systems is fundamentally constrained not only by communication latency, but also by the freshness of the information available at the decision maker.
+Even when latency is small, outdated state information can lead to unsafe or inefficient actions, especially in highly dynamic environments.
+This observation motivates the use of semantic metrics that explicitly capture the information freshness within the sensing-communication-control loop in the system-level design process.
+A simple yet powerful metric in this context is the age of information (AoI), defined as the elapsed time since the most recent state information was successfully acquired~\cite{kaul2012, yates2021age}.

-This paper studies strategic design in an ISAC architecture for status updating of remotely navigating agents (see Fig.~\ref{fig:sketch} for a representative example).
-In particular, we consider a base station equipped with ISAC capabilities that can observe the state of a source and relay this information back to the source.
-Both sensing and communication succeed with given probabilities and incur distinct costs.
-The objective is to optimise a long-term cost that captures information freshness, measured by the age of information (AoI), at the source together with sensing and communication overheads.
-This problem accounts for the stochastic outcomes of sensing and communication actions and highlights the fundamental trade-off between acquiring sensory information and disseminating it in a timely manner.